 The samples taken are then sent to an analytical laboratory to ascertain the presence of organic and inorganic chemical properties, with the resulting ‘data sets’ being evaluated, using the ‘Source-Pathway-Receptor’ model on either ‘a qualitative or quantitative’ basis, against suitable assessment criteria to determine the risks associated from identified contaminants.
 Ground gas monitoring may also be required and this can extend the reporting process.

-The initial conceptual site model (link to it) will then be revised to include the recent findings.
+The initial conceptual site model will then be revised to include the recent findings.
 Where the identified contamination risks cannot be mitigated through an environmental management plan then an appraisal of remedial options with a resulting remediation strategy will be required.

 For more information download our free guide on Phase 2 Site Investigations found on our resources page.